fangdu64/BDT/README.md

         $ tar xfz v0.1.0.tar.gz
         $ cd BDT-v0.1.0
 3. Ensure that the Xcode Command Line Tools is installed.
 Use 'xxx' otherwise.
+4. Build and install BDT:

+        $ make bdt_home={install_path}
-4. Build and install BDT: make bdt_home={install_path}, where {install_path} installation path (has to be absolute path) and will be created in the building process if not exist.
+where {install_path} is an installation directory (has to be absolute directory).
+The directory will be created if it does not exist.

 ## Installation On Windows
 1. Ensure that the Python3.3.3 (64-bit) is installed.
 Use 'xxx' otherwise.